Inside the NBA: Related showsOutside the NBA is a show on Facebook Watch that debuted on October 20, 2017. The same panel as on Inside talks about subjects outside of the NBA.

 TNT aired The Inside Story, a four-part miniseries documenting Inside the NBA, during the NBA All-Star Break in March 2021.
-Each 90-minute (with commercials) episode focused on one core panelist.
+Each episode focused on one core panelist.
 The miniseries was nominated for a Sports Emmy Award for Outstanding Documentary Series at the 43rd Sports Emmy Awards.The Steam Room is a video podcast hosted on YouTube starring Johnson and Barkley, named after a running joke from Inside.
 The podcast primarily consists of interviews and interactions with celebrities that are friends of Barkley and Johnson, sports media personalities, former NBA legends, comedians, and staff members.